tamedbeast/ni-holypala/README.md

 ## Getting Started

 This bot script is designed to be used with the [NI Program](https://github.com/darhanger/ni) developed by darhanger.
-Download the latest version of the NI Program (version 0.0.59) from the provided GitHub link.
+Download the latest Release version of the NI Program from the provided GitHub link.

 ### Installation